hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 This ensures that other form primitives (helper text, error, etc) will span the combined width of the input control and the CopyButton.

-!!!
-Info

-Visit the [code](/components/copy/button?tab=code#composition-with-form-inputs) tab for contextual examples of this type of composition.
-!!!

 #### Single line inputs

 A simple example composition of a CopyButton and [TextInput](/components/form/text-input) or [MaskedInput](/components/form/masked-input).